spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implementation-of-direct-debit-in-the-shared-layer.md

 ---
 title: Implementation of Direct Debit in the shared layer
-description: This article provides step-by-step instructions on how to identify the new payment type using some unique constants.
+description: This document provides step-by-step instructions on how to identify the new payment type using some unique constants.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/dd-shared-implementation